 Once a person becomes content being single, then they can decide if they want to stay single forever or get married.
 There is nothing wrong with wanting to be married… as long as it is God who opens the doors for you to be married.
-Your contented desire to be married, along with God’s will, will activate God to join you with someone else for His purpose.
+Your contented desire to be married, along with God’s will, will activate God to join you with someone else for His purpose when it's time.

-On the other flip side, if a person desires to become a “spiritual eunuch” and doesn’t want to get married for the rest of their days, God will empower Him to do so.
-There are many who have done this, even preachers who choose this way of life, often carry a special anointing with them.
+On the flip side, if a person desires to become a “spiritual eunuch” and doesn’t want to get married for the rest of their days, God can empower him to do so.
+There are many who have done this; even preachers who choose this way of life often carry a special anointing with them.

 Every person can tell what God’s will is by what desires are placed within the heart.
 A pure desire or need to be single or married is noted by God.
-However, we must weigh our hearts to be sure that what we desire is not out of discontent or lust.
-God is not obligated to answer any prayers that are prayed just to fulfil a lust… a person’s desire must be rooted in a willingness to do God’s will.
+However, we must weigh our hearts to be sure that what we desire is not out of discontent or lust(s).
+God is not obligated to answer any prayers that are prayed just to fulfil a lust (James 4:1-3).
+A person’s desire must be rooted in a willingness to do God’s will.

-It is through your desires (placed their by God), or by His spoken word to you that will let you know what His will is.
+It is through your desires (placed there by God); circumstanes, or by His spoken word to you that will let you know what His will is.
 Just be patient and wait for it to come.
 You will know because all the pieces will fall into place and God will bless that word or desire in His time!